HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 The slightly lower proportion of mobile usage is a disappointing result, because they are more likely to have slower and more expensive network connections.

-Ultimately compression doesn't reduce the whole impact og page weight, because these resources have to be decompressed on the client before they are used.
+Ultimately compression doesn't reduce the whole impact of page weight, because these resources have to be decompressed on the client before they are used.

 It's not an entirely free process, either.
 There is processing overhead on the server to compress—although this might be cacheable for static resources—and likewise a cost on the client side to decompress these resources before use.